gighive/gighive/docs/README.md

 ---

-## ⚙️  Option A: Install to Local Machine
+## ⚙️  Prerequisites: Install Ansible and Python to your controller machine.
 1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you will install Gighive on.

 2. Log onto that server and install Ansible: